The Script --

 Ask yourself which technique(s) will best illustrate your point: narration, a short clip from an interview, an electronically animated sequence, a graph, or a still photo?

 Except for a short, fast-paced montage (a rapid succession of images), keep shots segments to at least two seconds in length.
-Conversely, only a scene with plenty of action or intensity will be able to hold an audience for more than a full minute.
+Conversely, only a scene with plenty of action or intensity will be able to hold an audience for more than 30 seconds.

 Remember, engage your audience quickly and leave them with a positive impression at the end.
 In between, keep interest from drifting by varying pace, emotional content, and presentation style.